praneethkontham/PR-for-hacktoberfest2021/README.md

 * Creating much more detailed explanation for subtopics that weren't covered previously in some README.
 * TYPOS

-Tip: create a PR if you have any other ideas of serving meaningful PR's, that will be very helpful.
+Tip: Create a PR if you have any other ideas of serving meaningful PR's, that will be very helpful.